Improve Your Language Skills

 Employers are often looking for staff with conversational ability, which is sufficient to complete basic tasks.
 For example, having an intermediate level in German will enable you to set up a meeting with German partners, or summarise an email in English from German for your manager.
 Being able to communicate with colleagues in offices across the world in a second or third language adds value and leverage to your position.
 Offering language skills also implies strong cultural awareness and enhanced communication techniques, skills which are currently coveted by a wide range of employers.

-Whether you want to improve on your French but can only study at the weekend, or want to take Mandarin classes after work, Cactus Language Training offers many options across the UK and worldwide.
+Whether you want to improve on your French but can only study at the weekend, or want to take Mandarin classes after work, Cactus Language Training offers many options online, in the UK and worldwide.
 Choose the course format that best fits your schedule and needs:

-• Face-to-face tuition: one-to-one class at your home or office, when you want.
+• Face-to-face tuition: one-to-one class online, at your office or home, when you want

-• Skype: have your lessons without any location constraint.
+• Online: have your lessons without any location constraint

-• Blended language learning: combine face-to-face, Skype lessons and virtual classroom tuition.
+• Blended language learning: combine face-to-face and virtual classroom tuition

 • Business language training: brush up on specific vocabulary and knowledge with courses ranging from French business courses and Arabic for oil and gas to Maritime English courses, and more.